By using this site, you agree to the Privacy Policy and Terms of Use.

 2. If the district magistrate doesn’t address your concerns, or if the situation becomes complicated or dangerous, you might need to take the matter to court.
 You may need to hire a lawyer or file several documents yourself.

-What to Do After Filing An FIR In India?
+What are the steps to take After Filing An FIR In India?

 After filing an FIR, wait for a response from the authorities.
 The process can take time, so be patient.
 Here are some guidelines to follow: